Cam-J/Sudoku/README.md

 # Sudoku Generator

 This Python script generates Sudoku puzzles of variable sizes and difficulty levels.
-It utilizes backtracking and random number generation to create unique Sudoku grids.
+It utilizes the concept of recursion and random number generation to create unique Sudoku grids.

 ## Features